Skip to main content

-Construction Management BSc (Hons) has dual accreditation by the Chartered Institute of Building (CIOB) and Joint Board of Moderators (JBM) for 2018 entry whilst the Building Surveying BSc (Hons) and Quantity Surveying Consultancy BSc (Hons) programmes are accredited by the Royal Institution of Chartered Surveyors (RICS) and Chartered Institute of Building (CIOB) for 2018 entry.
+Construction Management BSc (Hons) has dual accreditation by the Chartered Institute of Building (CIOB) and Joint Board of Moderators (JBM).
+The Building Surveying BSc (Hons) and Quantity Surveying Consultancy BSc (Hons) programmes are accredited by the Royal Institution of Chartered Surveyors (RICS) and Chartered Institute of Building (CIOB).

-Our postgraduate courses: Management in Construction MSc is accredited with the Chartered Institute of Building (CIOB), whilst our Building Surveying and Quantity Surveying MSc programmes are fully accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).
+Management in Construction MSc is accredited with the Chartered Institute of Building (CIOB), whilst our Building Surveying and Quantity Surveying MSc programmes are fully accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).

 For our civil and infrastructure engineering, building surveying and quantity surveying consultancy courses there is now a degree apprenticeship programme that allows you to carry out your degree whilst in full-time employment.
 Find out more about degree apprenticeships at Kingston University >

-Our programmes have been designed with your aspirations, needs and abilities in mind, and are aimed at developing your specialist skills, deepening your understanding and gaining new insights and perspectives to equip you for a professional career ahead.
+Our programmes are designed with your aspirations, needs and abilities in mind.
+They develop specialist skills, deepen your understanding and offer new insights and perspectives to equip you for a professional career ahead.

 Academic staff in the department are bonded in an interdisciplinary team of civil and structural engineers, material scientists, geologists, hydrologists, construction managers, building and quantity surveyors with professional practice and applied research backgrounds.
-Many of us are nationally and internationally recognised leaders in our areas of specialism and we are frequently invited to undertake high-profile external research and consultancy work.
+Many are nationally and internationally-recognised leaders in their areas of specialism and are frequently invited to undertake high-profile external research and consultancy work.

-Having developed our courses with the working world in mind, we offer hands-on student experiences such as testing in our exemplary laboratory facilities in structures, materials, concrete, geotechnics and hydraulics that are used for teaching and research.
-Knowledge is also gained from field trips for both undergraduates and postgraduates; site visits and industrial placements; employability support via our strong partnerships with industry, professional institutions and learned societies.
+Having developed our courses with the working world in mind, we offer hands-on student experiences.
+These include testing in our exemplary laboratory facilities in structures, materials, concrete, geotechnics and hydraulics that are used for teaching and research.
+Knowledge is also gained from field trips for both undergraduates and postgraduates, site visits and industrial placements, employability support via our strong partnerships with industry, professional institutions and learned societies.

 Our teaching is engaging and practice-focused and supported by site visits and invited guest lecturers by our industrial liaisons and strong alumni network.
-Our approach to assessment is project-driven and seeks to equip students with a range of competencies and transferrable skills thus boosting their employability prospects.
+Our approach to assessment is project-driven and equips students with a range of competencies and transferrable skills thus boosting their employability prospects.

-We have invested substantially in the development of laboratories for teaching and research into subjects such as environmental monitoring, geology, geochemistry, mapping / GIS / computing facilities, and specialist instrumentation laboratories (eg. nuclear metrology; laser raman spectroscopy; 3D mapping).
+We have invested substantially in the development of laboratories for teaching and research into subjects such as environmental monitoring, geology, geochemistry, mapping / GIS / computing facilities, and specialist instrumentation laboratories (e.g. nuclear metrology; laser raman spectroscopy; 3D mapping).

-Currently our core course offer focuses on geography, human geography and environmental science with an optional hazard pathway and all our courses are accredited by their associated professional body.
-Our core philosophy is to bring active research into the classroom and provide a learning experience based on real world scenarios and problem based techniques: promoting employability at all levels.
+Our core course offer focuses on geography, human geography and environmental science with an optional hazard pathway.
+All our courses are accredited by their associated professional body.
+Our core philosophy is to bring active research into the classroom and provide a learning experience based on real-world scenarios and problem-based techniques: promoting employability at all levels.